RocketJas/interest_calculator/README.md

 # Loan Interest Calculator

 This is a console application that calculates loan interest using the [simple interest formula](https://www.investopedia.com/terms/s/simple_interest.asp), for banking customers.
-It allows users to input loan parameters and generates daily interest information for the loan duration.
+It allows users to input loan parameters and generates interest information for the loan duration.

 ## Loan Parameters